-Total Number of Cases includes all inpatient hospitalizations, after exclusions, for patients 18 years and older who underwent a colorectal procedure (when performed as a principal procedure).
+Total Number of Cases includes all inpatient hospitalizations, after exclusions, for patients 18 years and older who underwent an angioplasty/stent procedure for heart attack.
 Patients who were transferred to another acute care hospital or left against medical advice were excluded.